jenniferdiehll/travel-agency-dbms/README.md

 ### 🔌 How it works:
-1. Create a connection with mysql database
+1. Create a connection with mysql database;
-2. Run the api to create the tables/entities developed
+2. Run the API to create the developed tables/entities (automatically);
-3. Open a plataform to run API's endpoints (We used Postman - **Collection avaiable for download**)
+3. Open a platform to run API endpoints (**Collection available for download (Postman)**);
-4. Running the endpoints you will populate the database and get infos about consumer and purchase.
+4. By running the endpoints, you will populate the database and obtain informations;
+5. There are some scripts available to perform queries.

 **Develop by: Jennifer Diehl, Matheus M. Porto e Paulo Lanius.**